creachadair/chirp/spec.md

 ### Error Handling

 Basic errors in the protocol implementation are **protocol fatal**.
 For a protocol fatal error, the peer MUST immediately terminate the channel and report or log an error to the host.
-Protocol fatal errors are the result of channel failures, resource exhaustion, oran incorrect peer implementation rather than host code.
+Protocol fatal errors are the result of channel failures, resource exhaustion, or an incorrect peer implementation rather than host code.

 To **silently discard** a packet means that the receiving peer MUST fully consume the packet and MUST NOT send a response to the sending peer.
 The channel is not closed.
 The receiving peer is free to log or otherwise report the packet to the host.